threatexpress/threatexpress/docs/blogs/2019/event-data-collector.md

     * There are no permissions assigned by default.
 Login produces no views and no access
     * The deployment should have restricted access (ACL), or be accessible only from VPN, etc.
     * You may optionally restrict registrations to a specific email domain
 * The bashrc is recommended for use as it saves terminal logs locally.
 It also has several simple example functions for submitting data to EDC.
-These should be binaries or python execs in your path.
+These bash examples should be binaries or python execs (client) in your path.
 The included functions accepts (or if omitted prompts for) entry data, appropriately names and captures a screenshot (if oplog), and submits the entry.

 * * *